bintracker/bintracker/libmdal/docs/MDEF_SPECIFICATION.md

 ### Output `group`

 An output group node wraps multiple output blocks.
-If the corresponding input node uses an order (sequence), the output group will generate a matching order, which will be emitted as a symbol.
+If the corresponding input node is ordered (ie. the `ordered` flag is set), the output group will generate a matching order, which will be emitted as a symbol.
 The name of the symbol is the ID of the output group, prefixed by `mdal__order_`

 |keyword | description|
 |--------|------------|